nbspdev-prc/InstaSave/README.md

 3. **Load Unpacked Extension**
    - Click **Load unpacked**.
-   - Select the `/ReadingTime` folder (the root of this project).
+   - Select the `/InstaSave` folder (the root of this project).

 4. **(Optional) Pin the Extension**
    - Click the puzzle piece icon in Chrome and pin "InstaSave" for easy access.

-## Usage
+## 📸 Usage

 1. **Go to Instagram**
    - Visit any Instagram post or story in your browser.

-2. **Find the "Download" Button**
+2. **Find the "Save" Button**
-   - On posts: A "Download" button will appear on the image or video.
+   - On posts: A "Save" button will appear on the image or video.
    - On stories: The button will appear at the top of the story media.

 3. **Download or Open Media**
-   - Click the "Download" button to open the media in a new tab.
+   - Click the "Save" button to open the media in a new tab.
 You can then right-click and save the image or video.
    - If the button doesn't work immediately, try refreshing the page.
    - Alternatively, you can copy the media link and open it in a separate tab to download.

-## Notes
+## 💡 Notes

 - Everything should work fine out of the box.
 - If you encounter any issues, simply refresh the page.
 - You can also try copying the media link and opening it in a new tab if needed.
-- Stories currently buggy with the save button.

-## Development
+## 🛠️ Development

 - All main logic is in `/scripts/content.js`.
 - You can customize the button style or behavior in that file.

 ---

-**Enjoy saving your favorite Instagram media!**
+**Enjoy saving your favorite Instagram media!** 🎉